AlexHwang-497/Napkin/README.md

 * A polished, intuitive, responsive user interface/experience.
 * Users have the ability to create, update, like, comment on portfolios.
 # Known Issues
-* The application may occasionaly not load due to the data constraints of the Financial Modeling Prep API
+* The application may occasionally not load due to the data constraints of the Financial Modeling Prep API.
-* only monthly data is availble due to API request per minute availbility
+*Currently, the app only utilizes monthly data due to the limitations and availibily of API requests per minute.
 # Future Updates
 * Ability to stress test a user portfolio with various hypothetical economic scenarios.
 * Ranking of portfolio based on various return and risk metrics.